Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Introduction

-In this doubled quiver, every main cycle is chordless.
-Hence, we can naturally define reflections for each cycle.
-We then take the locus $\widetilde{X_{i,j}} = X_{i,j}$.
-With the caveat that well-definedness should be verified, this construction successfully induces a birational Weyl group action that extends to the innermost cycle of the $\mathcal{A}_n$-quiver in the odd case; see Section \ref{Ch3.4}.
+Since every main cycle in the doubled quiver is chordless, we can naturally associate a reflection with each cycle.
+We then show that certain reflections descend to the standard quiver via the natural projection from the doubled quiver.
+After verifying that this descent is well-defined, we demonstrate that this construction induces a birational Weyl group action on the standard $\mathcal{A}_n$-quiver, including a reflection associated with the innermost cycle in the odd case (Section~\ref{Ch3.4}).